isomerpages/moe-bendemeersec/_resources/Sale of School Books and Uniforms.md

 **Home Delivery** (Subject to availability)<br>
 Please purchase online at [www.pacificbookstores.com](www.pacificbookstores.com).
 Payment via VISA / MASTERCARD / Debit Cards / Paynow.
-Delivery charges of $14.60 applies.
+Delivery charges of $14.90 applies.

 **Self-Collection**<br>
 You are welcome to place your order online via the website: [www.pacificbookstores.com](www.pacificbookstores.com).
 Collection can be done at the school bookshop on the stipulated dates given on the website.
-You are strongly encouraged to pre-order to avoid long queues to avoid long queues.
+You are strongly encouraged to pre-order to avoid long queues.
 Payment is required upon ordering online via VISA / MASTERCARD / Debit Cards / Paynow.

 **Walk-In**<br>